crukci-bioinformatics/mga2/README.md

     `curl -s https://get.nextflow.io | bash`

-2. Create reference data directory and copy or create links to bowtie indexes and create a genome metadata file (see below)
+2. Create reference data directory and copy or create links to bowtie indexes and create a genome metadata file named `genomes.csv`

 3. Create a sample sheet named `samplesheet.csv` specifying the FASTQ files for each sample or dataset and the expected species and/or controls

 4. Create a configuration file named `mga.config` specifying parameter settings

-5. Run MGA
+5. Run MGA optionally specifying an execution profile and whether to use Docker or Singularity

-    `nextflow run crukci-bioinformatics/mga2`
+    `nextflow run crukci-bioinformatics/mga2 -c mga.config -profile cluster -with-singularity`

 ---